Microplastic Pollution In Tea

 Teabag-Plastic-Header.jpg

-There could be as many as 11 million microplastic particles in every cup of tea you drink.
+There could be billions of microplastics and nanplastics particles in every cup of tea you drink.

 Learn more below and please join us in urging tea companies to stop using plastic in their tea bags.